-Whenever a proposed absence-for-vacation is requested, parents must discuss it with the Principal.
+Whenever a proposed absence-for-vacation is requested, parents are encouraged to discuss it with the Principal.
 The length of absence should be made clear, and those involved should have an opportunity to express their views on the potential effects of the absence.